m039/Void/Guidelines.md

 # Guidelines
+Todo: correct English.

 ## Project structure

 * Use `-` as a delimiter in lowercase names.
 * Use `lowercase` for a high level folder name.
 * Within a high level folder use `PascalCase` or `lowercase`.
 E.g., `assets`, `Fonts`.
+* Use lowercase with underscore for folders within `src` folder.

 ## Assets